devttys0/AnalogThermometer/README.md

   * One inch square PCB size
   * Low cost (single quantity [components](./digikey_bom.csv): $7, OSHPark PCB: $5)
-  * Runs from a single 2.5-5.5V supply, current consumption <15uA (plus analog meter current requirements)
+  * Runs from a single 2.5-5.5V supply, typical current consumption <10uA (plus the analog ammeter's current requirements)
   * Easily adapted to work with nearly any ammeter by changing a single resistor, and/or adjusting a potentiometer

 3D rendering of the PCB design:

 ![3D PCB Rendering](./images/3D_view.png)

-A Cole DC ammeter displaying the current lab temperature of 20 degrees Celcius:
+A Cole DC ammeter displaying the lab temperature of 20 degrees Celcius:

 ![Cole Ammeter Displaying Lab Temperature](./images/analog_thermometer.jpg)

 Circuit Description
 ===================

 The AnalogThermometer circuit is based around a Microchip MCP9700A temperature sensor.
 An LTC1541 op-amp is used as a differential amplifier to remove the 500mV offset voltage from the MCP9700A's output voltage.
-Finally, the differential amplifier controls a simple NPN current sink, whose current varies linearly with temperature; this provides a constant current to drive the analog ammeter that is proportional to the ambient temperature.
+Finally, the differential amplifier controls a simple NPN current sink, whose current varies linearly with temperature; this drives the analog ammeter with a current that is proportional to the ambient temperature.

 Circuit Construction
 ====================